2 S. Koreans, 15 Russians held in NKorea after boat drifts

 The news came as Seoul and Moscow are squabbling over a South Korean announcement that a Russian military plane violated its airspace on Tuesday, prompting South Korean fighter jets to fire hundreds of warning shots.
 Russia has denied it violated South Korea’s airspace.

-North Korea is holding six other South Koreans it has detained in recent years for alleged attempts to build underground churches inside the North and other anti-state charges, according to the Unification Ministry.
+North Korea is holding six other South Koreans it has detained in recent years for alleged attempts to build underground Christian churches inside the North and other anti-state charges, according to the Unification Ministry.

 Last year, North Korea released three Americans in a goodwill gesture weeks before leader Kim Jong Un met President Donald Trump for their first summit in Singapore.